The HERMES Recoil Detector: Detector Components

 The signals from the MAPMTs were transferred to a patch panel, and from there to the transmitter electronics.
 In the transmitter, signals originating from the same strip were summed together, amplified, and transported as a differential signal over $30\unit{m}$ long flat cables to the receiver electronics.
 The receiver converted the signals back to non-differential signals, amplified them, and sent them over $70\unit{m}$ of flat cable, acting as a time delay, to $6$ charge-integrating analog-to-digital converters (ADCs), one per MAPMT.
 Also here, to allow for cross-talk correction, care was taken that channels adjacent in the flat cables were neither neighbouring pixels on the MAPMT surface nor adjacent strips in a PD layer.

 Although the time between two {\sc Hera} bunches amounted to $96\unit{ns}$, the gate width for the readout of the ADCs was set to $250\unit{ns}$ in order to accommodate the full length of the PD signals.
-No signal overlay was present, as the event rate was low.
+According to test measurements performed during commissioning no signal overlay was observed.